Robust subspace clustering: Discussion and open problems. Discussion and open problems

 In this paper, we have developed a tractable algorithm that can provably cluster data points in a fairly challenging regime in which subspaces can overlap along many dimensions and in which the number of points per subspace is rather limited.

 Our results about the performance of the robust SSC algorithm are expressed in terms of interpretable parameters.
-This is not a trivial achievement: one of the challenges of the theory for subspace clustering is precisely that performance depends on many different aspects of the problem such as the dimension of the ambient space, the number of subspaces, their dimensions, their relative orientations, the distribution of points around each subspace, the noise level, and so on.
-Nevertheless, these results only offer a starting point as our work leaves open lots of questions, and at the same time, suggests topics for future research.
-Before presenting the proofs, we would like to close by listing a few questions colleagues may find of interest.

-\begin{itemize} \item We have shown that while having the affinities and sampling densities near what is information theoretically possible, robust versions of SSC that can accommodate noise levels $\sigma$ of order one exist.
+This is not a trivial achievement: one of the challenges of the theory for subspace clustering is precisely that performance depends on many different aspects of the problem such as the dimension of the ambient space, the number of subspaces, their dimensions, their relative orientations, the distribution of points around each subspace, the noise level and so on.\vadjust{\goodbreak} Nevertheless, these results only offer a starting point as our work leaves open lots of questions, and at the same time, suggests topics for future research.
+Before presenting the proofs, we would like to close by listing a few questions colleagues may find of interest. \begin{itemize} \item We have shown that while having the affinities and sampling densities near what is information theoretically possible, robust versions of SSC that can accommodate noise levels $\sigma$ of order one exist.
 It would be interesting to establish fundamental limits relating the key parameters to the maximum allowable noise level.
-What is the maximum allowable noise level for any algorithm regardless of tractability?
+What is the maximum allowable noise level for any algorithm regardless of tractability?\vadjust{\goodbreak}

-\item It would be interesting to extend the results of this paper to a deterministic model where both the orientation of the subspaces and the noiseless samples are non-random.
+\item It would be interesting to extend the results of this paper to a deterministic model where both the orientation of the subspaces and the noiseless samples are nonrandom.
 We leave this to a future publication.

 \item Our work in this paper concerns the construction of the similarity matrix and the correctness of sparse regression techniques.
 The full algorithm then applies clustering techniques to clean up errors introduced in the first step.
 It would be interesting to develop theoretical guarantees for this step as well.
-A potential approach is the interesting formulation developed in \cite{nina}.
+A potential approach is the interesting formulation developed in~\cite{nina}.